nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Allow Underscore Character in LDAP Queries

-Starting with 11.1, the `UserManager.searchUsers(pattern)` and `UserManager.searchGroups(pattern)` APIs interpret the pattern as a generic string with arbitrary characters that will be matched exactly (depending on the directory substring match style).
+The `UserManager.searchUsers(pattern)` and `UserManager.searchGroups(pattern)` APIs now interpret the pattern as a generic string with arbitrary characters that will be matched exactly (depending on the directory substring match style).

 If compatibility with previous versions is needed, to use a pattern where % and _ are interpreted as LIKE escapes, the following must be set:
 ```